 Other taxable retirement income

 Remember that other income accrued during retirement is also taxed.
-Interest income, dividends and capital gains on investments will be taxed just as they were before you retired.
-If you plan to sell investments to generate retirement income, each sale will generate a long- or short-term capital gain or loss and that gain or loss will be reported on your tax return.
-A point of distinction: if you sell investments that are not inside a retirement account you can learn how to manage your capital gains and losses to reduce the taxes that you pay in retirement (to be covered in another blog post).
+Interest income, dividends, and capital gains on investments will be taxed just as before you retired.
+If you plan to sell investments to generate retirement income, each sale will cause a long or short-term capital gain or loss, which you report on your tax return.
+A point of distinction: if you sell investments that are not inside a retirement account, you can learn how to manage your capital gains and losses to reduce the taxes you pay in retirement.

 Not all retirement income is taxed

-By now you may be asking if every dime you take in during retirement is taxed.
-The answer is, thankfully, “no.” Not every source of cash flow from investments is counted as taxable income.
-For example, if you own a bank CD that matures in the amount of $10,000, that $10,000 is not extra taxable income you need to report on your tax return, only the interest it earned must be reported.
-See, not all tax news is bad news!
+You may be asking if every dime you receive during retirement is taxed.
+The answer is, thankfully, “no.” Not every source of cash flow from investments counts as taxable income.
+For example, if you own a bank CD that matures in the amount of $10,000, that $10,000 is not taxable income you report on your tax return.
+However, you would have reported the interest the CD earned each year.

 How to pay fewer taxes in retirement